 According to a 2016 FBI report, almost 1.2 million violent crimes were committed in the United States in 2015.
 Crime happens every day, and there are many different people responsible for helping to bring criminals to justice, such as law enforcement officers, detectives, criminal profilers and forensic psychologists.

-Forensic psychology is a branch of psychology that merges psychology with knowledge of the law.
+Forensic psychology is a branch of applied psychology that merges psychology with knowledge of the law.
 It is a new, emerging field with potential for growth, as lawyers frequently use forensic psychologists as expert witnesses, and law enforcement officers consult with them as well.

 Many shows on TV depict forensic psychologists, obviously in a more dramatic form than in real life for entertainment, but much of what they show a forensic psychologist doing is based on reality.
 Many work with police, while others spend time in therapy sessions with criminals to determine motivations behind their crimes.
 Others may find employment with larger law firms.
 Those who choose to work directly with criminals may find themselves working in a correctional facility or a mental institution.
 Additionally, others work as expert witnesses or consultants and testify in court cases.
 Some also help with jury selection, assess child custody cases, predict if someone is a violence risk and advise on civil damage cases.
 They may also be called upon to make determinations about the defendant’s state of mind in mens rea cases, or pleas of insanity.